-3) CCJs are not amended
+CCJs are not amended

 Is it worth doing this?

 If default dates are late or missing, they delay the time until your credit file is clean as these debts will remain for six years after the default date.
 If you want to remortgage once your IVA has finished, it is essential that your credit record improves as fast as possible.

-Marking your debts as satisfied after you get your Completion Certificate is less important.
+Getting the balances set to zero after you get your Completion Certificate is less important.
 Even if you get this amended, most applications for credit are likely to be refused whilst the IVA remains on your credit file.
 If you are close to the six-year drop-off, then you could decide to wait and let that clean everything up.

 Getting positive markers on your credit file

 First deal with the “clean up” process outlined above for your old debts.
 And make sure that you are on the electoral roll, your address and any other details are all correct with the credit reference agencies.

-This takes time
+This all takes time

 If you were expecting the end of your IVA to make an immediate improvement to your credit score, it usually doesn’t, unless it is after the six year point.
 There isn’t a way to speed this up.
 Firms selling a ‘repair your credit’ service either don’t work at all, or they will be no better than what you can do yourself using the letters here.